Request a booking

 With themes around diversity, identity, anti-bullying and creative problem solving that align with Australia’s Intercultural Understanding school curriculum, Hijabi Girl is a celebration of multicultural Australia, and a statement about acceptance and coping successfully with being different.

-Hijabi Girl: A Musical Puppet Show will be a visual extravaganza using 21 spectacular human puppets, fish puppets, pencil puppets and food puppets in the style of The Muppets & Fraggle Rock as well as exciting, innovative black light (UV) puppetry.
+Hijabi Girl: A Musical Puppet Show will be a visual extravaganza using 21 spectacular human puppets, shark and tadpole puppets, pencil puppets, a football puppet and food puppets in the style of The Muppets & Fraggle Rock as well as exciting, innovative black light (UV) puppetry.
+Initially this production will be performed in theatres – where school groups will be able to attend as an excursion.
+Requirements for a performance space at school are listed below.

 8 year old Melek always finds answers.
 Some are under her super hijab.
 For others she needs the help of newcomer Tien (who draws fantastic worlds as an escape), dress-ups-guru Lily and even soccer-mad Zac (who NEVER agrees with her).
 Melek wants to start her own Aussie Rules girls’ football team.